-Stockton's two-year full-time Traditional MSW program consists of generalist/foundation and specialized practice/concentration courses.
-In the generalist/foundation MSW courses, students learn about the value base of the social work profession and about ethical decision-making.
+Stockton's two-year full-time Traditional MSW program consists of generalist practice and specialized practice courses.
+In the generalist practice MSW courses, students learn about the value base of the social work profession and about ethical decision-making.
 Students learn to understand the history of social welfare.
 They develop an understanding of the social work profession, including its commitment to diversity and to working with oppressed groups.
 Students develop an understanding of research methodology and of how to apply research findings to their practice.
-They develop an understanding of social work perspectives and theories, including ecological and systems theories, the person-in-environment perspective, the strengths perspective, and the empowerment approach.
+They develop an understanding of social work perspectives and theories, including ecological and systems theories, the person-inenvironment perspective, the strengths perspective, and the empowerment approach.
 Students learn to integrate classroom learning with field experience, applying social work knowledge, values, and skills in an agency setting with client systems.

-In the specialized practice/concentration MSW courses, students take the advanced courses and electives.
-At this level, the expectation is that they develop advanced competencies and more specialized knowledge, particularly in the area of the program's area of specialized practice/concentration (working with diverse individuals, families, and communities).
+In the specialized practice MSW courses, students take the advanced courses and electives.
+At this level, the expectation is that they develop specialized competencies and more specialized knowledge, particularly in the area of the program's area of specialized practice (working with diverse individuals, families, and communities).
 Advanced competency is also expected in elective areas.
 Students explore many different approaches to developing cultural competence and learn to appreciate the challenge of understanding "the interlocking and complex nature of culture and personal identity," and ensuring that "social services meet the needs of groups served and are culturally relevant."
 (Council on Social Work Education, 2001).
-Through their actual field experiences and through case examples introduced in the classroom, students are challenged to develop understanding of diverse individuals, families, and communities.
-Finally, they are free to choose three elective courses, to pursue areas of specialized practice.
-Students may elect to combine their electives to complete a track/specialization in leadership and management.
+Through their actual field experiences and through case examples introduced in the classroom, students are challenged to develop understanding of diverse individuals, families, and communities and use relevant theories, perspectives and creativity to develop effective, culturally competent interventions.
+Finally, they are free to choose three elective courses.
+Students may choose to combine their electives to complete an elective track in leadership and management or clinical social work.
 If students desire to take an elective outside the program, they must obtain prior approval from the Advisor/Preceptor.
 No more than one elective course may be taken outside of the program.

-GENERALIST/FOUNDATION COURSES (Year 1) Fall Semester Spring Semester
+GENERALIST PRACTICE COURSES (Year 1)

-Course Credits Course Credits SOWK 5130: Foundation Social 3 SOWK 5140: Foundation Social Work 3 Welfare Policy Research SOWK 5101: Human Behavior and the SOWK 5101: Human Behavior and the Social Environment I 3 Social Environment II 3 SOWK 5150: Race, Ethnicity and SOWK 5120: Social Organizations and Diversity: Implications for Social Work 3 Environments Practice 3 SOWK 5601: Foundation Social Work 3 SOWK 5602: Foundation Social Work 3 SOWK 5901: Field I 3 SOWK 5902: Field II 3
+Fall Semester Spring Semester Course Credits Course Credits SOWK 5130: Foundation Social 3 SOWK 5140: Foundation Social Work 3 Welfare Policy Research SOWK 5101: Human Behavior and the SOWK 5101: Human Behavior and the Social Environment I 3 Social Environment II 3 SOWK 5150: Race, Ethnicity and SOWK 5120: Social Organizations and Diversity: Implications for Social Work 3 Environments Practice 3 SOWK 5601: Foundation Social Work 3 SOWK 5602: Foundation Social Work 3 SOWK 5901: Field I 3 SOWK 5902: Field II 3

-SPECIALIZED PRACTICE/CONCENTRATIONCOURSES (Year 2)
+SPECIALIZED PRACTICE COURSES (Year 2)

 Fall Semester Spring Semester

 Course Credits Course Credits

 SOWK 5250: Advanced Cultural 3 SOWK 5230: Advanced Social Welfare 3

 Competence Policy

 SOWK 5240: Advanced Social Work 3 Elective 3

 Research

 SOWK 5603: Advanced Social Work SOWK 5604: Advanced Social Work

 Practice with Diverse Individuals, Practice with Diverse Individuals,

 Families, and Communities I 3 Families, and Communities II 3

 Elective 3 Elective 3

 SOWK 5903: Field III 3 SOWK 5904: Field IV 3

-Three-Year Part Time Traditional Program Option
+Three-Year Part Time Traditional Program